Embedding Integration

 When constructing the URL, ensure it follows this format:

-Replace <VIDEO_URL>, <VIDEO_TITLE_GERMAN>, <VIDEO_TITLE_ENGLISH>, <VIDEO_DESCRIPTION_GERMAN>, and <VIDEO_DESCRIPTION_ENGLISH> with your video's URL, titles, and descriptions in both German and English.
+Replace <ENGLISH_VIDEO_URL>, <VIDEO_TITLE_GERMAN>, <VIDEO_TITLE_ENGLISH>, <GERMAN_VIDEO_URL>, <VIDEO_DESCRIPTION_GERMAN>, and <VIDEO_DESCRIPTION_ENGLISH> with your video's URL, titles, and descriptions in both German, English and optionally any other language you want to provide content in.

 If you want to add further content, just add new entries increasing the value inside the brackets.